kiramclean/blog/site/blog/2021-01-19-becoming-a-software-developer.md

 I get asked a lot for advice on becoming a software developer.
 I didn't study anything related to software in university, but now it's what I do for a living.
 I also spent about 3.5 years mentoring with [Lighthouse Labs](https://www.lighthouselabs.ca), a local web development bootcamp, and watched (and would like to believe at least in some cases, helped) hundreds of people of every age from wildly diverse backgrounds get jobs as software developers.

 This is my advice for people with no technical experience who want to land their first job writing software.
 It's based on my experience as both a person who did it myself and as a mentor to other people who did it.
 There's no single right way to go about this, and no matter how you do it's a lot of work.
+But these are some things that have worked for other people, myself included.
 These suggestions are arranged roughly in order, but of course many overlap and kind of happen at the same time.

 ## Know what you're getting yourself into